 Have you ever thought to yourself, “Wouldn’t it be nice if there was a way to reuse common brand names, titles, or bullets in your Merch by Amazon listings?
 Of course you have.
 We all upload more designs in niches that are selling well for us.
 We also upload designs variations, color variations, and make change designs to our best-selling designs in order to maximize profits.

-I’m not one who normally reviews “products” (aside from Merch Informer and Merch Check) but….wouldn’t it be nice if there was a tool that autofilled commonly used brand names or bullet points?
+I’m not one who normally reviews “products” (aside from Merch Informer and Pretty Merch) but….wouldn’t it be nice if there was a tool that autofilled commonly used brand names or bullet points?
 For instance, let’s say I’m doing Merch research on camping designs.
 Wouldn’t it make sense to use the same bullet points over and over on these designs – especially if designs using those bullets are selling?
 For me – it’s a no-brainer!